mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-dev/index.md

 ## Differences from deploying on AWS

 By deploying Konvoy using Docker, you should note the following differences from deploying on a public cloud infrastructure.
-The Docker based install essentially simulates an on-premise environment.
+The Docker based install essentially simulates an on-premises environment.

 * [MetalLB][metallb] is used for creating [Service][kubernetes_service] (type `LoadBalancer`).
 * [Keepalived][keepalived] is used to provide high availablility for Kubernetes API servers.